-- Lobelia and Thyme supports the respiratory system to allow for deep, steady breathing.
+- Lobelia and Thyme support the respiratory system to allow for deep, steady breathing.

 2. Meadowsweet supports the digestive system to protect the stomach lining so that the herbs go unnoticed.

-3. The Cramp Bark and Chamomile helps the musculoskeletal system to promote relaxation to allow an easier transition into sleep.
+3. The Cramp Bark and Chamomile help the musculoskeletal system to promote relaxation to allow an easier transition into sleep.

 This combination actually worked for me!
 It: